 Google’s local ranking algorithm relies on three primary factors:

-- Relevance — How well your profile matches the searcher’s intent.
+- Relevance: How well your profile matches the searcher’s intent.

-- Distance — The proximity of your business to the searcher’s location.
+- Distance: The proximity of your business to the searcher’s location.

-- Prominence — Your online authority, built from reviews, backlinks, and mentions.
+- Prominence: Your online authority, built from reviews, backlinks, and mentions.

-How to rank higher on Google Maps — step by step
+How to rank higher on Google Maps

 Here’s a proven, structured approach to boost your Google Maps local SEO rankings.